 (Please note that projects are rated according to their present priority, so may get a higher priority as time goes by.)

 Affordable Housing.
 The Affordable Housing Committee is working on developing the next project at the intersection of Lambert’s Cove Road and State Road, using funds already appropriated to the Affordable Housing Trust Fund.
-There is also a request for CPC funding of $350,000 to be added to that trust fund for project development and possible property purchase.

 Energy Committee.
 In response to the passage of the 100% Renewable by 2040 resolution at Town Meeting, the Energy Committee is working on a 5-10 year plan to renovate our municipal buildings so that they are more energy-efficient and ready to be converted to meeting all their energy needs with electricity generated from renewable sources.
 The intent is for the cost of additional solar arrays and battery banks to be funded by grants or developers, but the cost of making town buildings ready for these installations will need to be borne by the Town.

-As part of this effort, the Up Island Regional School District has entered the Green Communities program and is working with the Energy Committee to develop plans to reach 100% renewable status by 2040.
+As part of this effort, the Up Island Regional School is planning for a renovation to upgrade the West Tisbury School with respect to energy to reach 100% renewable status by 2040 It is likely this renovation will also include an addition for operational needs.

 Fire Department.
-There will be a $115,000 request at the 202 annual town meeting to install a new fire hydrant tank adjacent to the Lambert’s Cove beach parking lot.
-This hydrant will ensure that there is an adequate year round water source for the central areas of Lambert’s Cove Road
+There will be a $100,000 FY 2024 request to add more funds to the Fire Equipment Stablization Fund, in preparation for the replacement of a tank truck and the chief’s command vehicle over the next 3-5 years.

 Highways.
-Smaller scale road repair and resurfacing projects will be undertaken as needed using available Ch.
-90 state grant funds.
-The next road and drainage projects to be addressed will be on Indian Hill and Panhandle Roads.
-In addition, there will be a $145,000 request to purchase a new versatile tractor to replace the existing aging one.
+There will be a $70,000FY2024 request to purchase a new pickup truck for the department, to replace the existing aging one.

 The Planning Board has formed a subcommittee to work on the Town’s participation in the State’s Complete Streets program.
 A Complete Streets Policy was adopted in 2017 and a prioritization plan was completed in the spring of 2018.
 They received $125,000 in CPA grant funding at the October 2020 Town meeting for matching funds to complete an engineering study for a shared-use path along Old County Road.
 The Town has submitted its third request for state funding of this project.